Sniki/Lenovo-Thinkpad-T440S/README.md

 ### Credits
 - [zhen-zen](https://github.com/zhen-zen) for **YogaSMC** and **BrightnessKeys**
 - [benbender](https://github.com/benbender) for **SSDT-BATX**, **Touchscreen Gestures** and **ACPI refinements**
-- [sniki] (https://github.com/Sniki) for creating the original OC EFI files to make this hackintosh project possible.
+- [Sniki](https://github.com/Sniki) for creating the original OC EFI files to make this hackintosh project possible.